 There is also an expectation that AbFAC members will be available to engage with other industry and community members to communicate issues regarding the fishery.

 There are usually four AbFAC meetings each year, depending on work schedule and issues.
 Most meetings are held in Hobart and are held over one day.
 From time-to-time meetings may be held in other locations to provide an opportunity for wider industry to meet committee members and to get involved in the committee process.

-The operation of the AbFAC and the conduct of AbFAC members during meetings is guided by the terms of reference for fishery advisory committees.
-The terms of reference covers a range of issues including conflict of interest, confidentiality, interactions with the media and standard procedural matters.
+The operation of the AbFAC and the conduct of AbFAC members during meetings is guided by an establishment and procedures document for fishery advisory committees.
+The establishment and procedures document covers a range of issues including conflict of interest, confidentiality, interactions with the media and standard procedural matters.

 The AbFAC aims to work co-operatively to achieve an agreed position without using a majority voting approach; however, there may be occasions where agreement is not possible.
 In those circumstances, the Chair will seek all views of members and these will be forwarded to the Minister for consideration.

 Minutes are taken at each meeting and all recommendations and action items are recorded.
 The Chair also provides the Minister with his/her own summary of the meeting's proceedings.
 All of the Minister's decisions are communicated through the Department back to AbFAC members.